 Men and women who develop an alcohol use disorder are at a higher risk for health complications.
 This may include heart and liver disease, brain damage, alcohol poisoning, and some types of cancer.
 In addition to this, alcoholism impacts families and relationships as they struggle to cope with their addicted loved one.

-If you see the signs of alcoholism in a loved one, or even in yourself, there is help available to you.
-Perhaps the most important thing to remember is this is a disease you can prevent from worsening and often reverse some of the damage it’s caused.
+If you see the signs of alcoholism in a loved one, or even in yourself, help is available to you.
+Perhaps the most important thing to remember is this: addiction is a disease you can prevent from worsening.
+In fact, you can often reverse some of the damage it’s caused.
 For that, we encourage you to reach out to Tides Edge Detox for help.

 We offer a comprehensive level of support to guide you in healing.
 This includes: